RODA/DialogCreator/DialogCreator.md

 Initialization

-- Your top-level custom code runs after the Preview is ready (elements rendered and listeners attached).
-You can directly register handlers and set initial state without extra lifecycle wrappers.
+- The top-level custom code runs after the Preview is ready (elements rendered and listeners attached).
+Handlers can be directly registered and initial state can be set without extra lifecycle wrappers.
 - Event helpers:
   - `onClick(name, fn)`
   - `onChange(name, fn)`